 And not every aspect of the metaphor need apply–many people reference pyramids as an example of how a strong base is important to the overall structure, but few mention that the pyramids of Egypt were made by slaves.
 It doesn’t mean the pyramid isn’t analogous, just that it isn’t a perfect metaphor.

-Applying Your Metaphor
+Applying Your Metaphor for Engaging Presentations

 After you’ve decided on the metaphor, applying it to your topic is the easiest part.
 You can do this by examining each of the high-level items of your proposal (title slides, paragraph headings, etc) and mapping it to your metaphor.